OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Overview

 Any existing [deep links](#deep-links "Deep Links") (including App Links) can potentially increase the app attack surface.
-This [includes many risks](https://people.cs.vt.edu/gangwang/deep17.pdf) such as link hijacking, sensitive functionality exposure, etc. The Android version in which the app runs also influences the risk:
+This [includes many risks](https://people.cs.vt.edu/gangwang/deep17.pdf) such as link hijacking, sensitive functionality exposure, etc.

 - Before Android 12 (API level 31), if the app has any [non-verifiable links](https://developer.android.com/training/app-links/verify-site-associations#fix-errors), it can cause the system to not verify all Android App Links for that app.
 - Starting on Android 12 (API level 31), apps benefit from a [reduced attack surface](https://developer.android.com/training/app-links/deep-linking).
 A generic web intent resolves to the user's default browser app unless the target app is approved for the specific domain contained in that web intent.